ioos/thredds_crawler/README.md

 ### Debugging

-You can pass in a `debug=True` parameter to Crawl to print to the console what is actually happening.
+You can pass in a `debug=True` parameter to Crawl to log to STDOUT what is actually happening.

 ```python
 > from thredds_crawler.crawl import Crawl